This article lists all requirements you'll need to use Highfive in your conference rooms. Highfive personal device requirements can be found here.

 - HTTPS TCP port 443 access to the internet.

 - Outbound UDP port 5005.
-Replies sent to a flow on port 5005 must be routed back to the Highfive client through any firewalls and NATs.
-(Highfive does not fail when this port is not available, but it will significantly impact performance of the audio and video so having it open for outbound UDP traffic is strongly recommended.)
+Replies sent to the server via port 5005 must be routed back to the Highfive client through any firewalls and NATs.

 - Bandwidth: at least 2.5 Mbps (uplink) and 4.5 Mbps (downlink) available to each device that will be connecting to a meeting.
 Mobile devices require 1Mbps up/down per endpoint (2Mbps up/down recommended).